 Based on the assessment, the employer must decide what control measures are needed to prevent or adequately control exposure.
 The regulations establish a hierarchy of control (see below).

 The employer must implement the control measures identified in the assessment.
-Prevention is always preferred over control — if a hazardous substance can be eliminated or substituted with a less hazardous alternative, this should be the first consideration.
+Prevention is always preferred over control.
+If a hazardous substance can be eliminated or substituted with a less hazardous alternative, that should be the first consideration.

-It is not enough to provide control measures — the employer must ensure they are actually used by employees and that they are properly maintained.
+Providing control measures is not enough.
+The employer must ensure they are actually used by employees and properly maintained.
 This includes regular inspection and maintenance of ventilation systems, extraction equipment, and PPE.

-Where the COSHH assessment identifies a significant risk of exposure, the employer may need to carry out workplace exposure monitoring to measure the levels of hazardous substances in the air and ensure they remain below Workplace Exposure Limits (WELs).
+Where the COSHH assessment identifies a significant risk of exposure, the employer may need to carry out workplace exposure monitoring.
+This means measuring the levels of hazardous substances in the air to ensure they remain below Workplace Exposure Limits (WELs).

 For certain hazardous substances and certain types of exposure, employers must provide health surveillance for affected employees.
 This might include lung function tests for workers exposed to respiratory sensitisers, or skin checks for workers handling irritant chemicals.

-Employers must have plans in place for dealing with accidents, incidents, and emergencies involving hazardous substances — such as chemical spills, leaks, or accidental exposure.
+Employers must have plans in place for dealing with accidents, incidents, and emergencies involving hazardous substances, including chemical spills, leaks, or accidental exposure.

 All employees who work with or might be exposed to hazardous substances must receive adequate training and information.
 This includes understanding the hazards, knowing how to use control measures, and knowing what to do in an emergency.
 Our Health and Safety for Employees course provides a solid foundation in general workplace safety duties that complements COSHH-specific training.

-The COSHH Regulations establish a hierarchy of control measures, which must be applied in order of priority:
+The COSHH Regulations establish a hierarchy of control measures, applied in order of priority.

 1. Elimination